smelc/zzbot/doc/src/index.md

 * `<shell>` whose attributes are:
     * The mandatory `command` attribute which specifies the shell command to execute.
     * The optional `workdir` attribute which specifies the working directory where to execute the command.
 If omitted, it defaults to the working directory of the enclosing builder.
+    * The optional Boolean `haltOnFailure` attribute which specifies whether the enclosing builder's execution must stop if the command fails.
+If omitted, it defaults to `"True"`.
-* `<setPropertyFromCommand>` which has the same attributes as `<shell>` with the addition of the mandatory `property` attribute.
+* `<setPropertyFromCommand>` which has the same attributes as `<shell>` with the following changes:
+    * The addition of the mandatory `property` attribute.
 This attribute specifies the name of the build property to which the standard output of the command is assigned to.
+    * The default value of `haltOnFailure` is `"False"`.
+The rationale is that a common idiom is to do something if a file is missing, in which case `<setPropertyFromCommand>` calls command `ls`, which will fail while still being a valid build execution.
 * `<setProperty>` whose syntax is `<setProperty property="foo" value="bar">` which assigns the value `bar` to the build property `foo`.
 As the value may contain variables, `<setProperty>` can be used to build variables from constant strings or from the concatenation of constants and other variables.

 ## `<substitution>` {#substitution}